themagicalmammal/howtolinux/README.md

  sudo apt-get autoclean
  ```
  **Tool** <br />
- I use bleachbit because it is good to remove unnecessary junk from your computer.
+ I use Bleachbit because it is good to remove unnecessary junk from your computer.
  ```bash
  sudo apt install bleachbit
  ```